-Lastly, dessert was sweet corn ice cream.
+Lastly, the dessert was sweet corn ice cream.
 And, no, it does not taste like sweet corn.
-It was made by the University of Minnesota.
+The University of Minnesota made it.
 They simply take sweet corn and strain out the corn chunks and use the sweet liquid for the ice cream.
 It was so good!

 We ended the evening by having a drawing for some really fun door prizes.
-One of the more interesting door prizes was provided by Minnesota Soybean.
+Minnesota Soybean provided one of the more interesting door prizes.
 They gave away five pairs of Skecher shoes.
 Are you wondering why Minnesota Soybean would give away shoes?
 Well, soybeans have a very interesting story . . .

 Minnesota Soybean Story